Winter rice pudding with pear compote

 2 tbsp chopped almonds

-Prepare the rice pudding according to the instructions - replace the household sugar with 2 tablespoons of coconut blossom sugar - but you can also cook the rice pudding without any sugar at all.
+Prepare the rice pudding according to the instructions - replace the table sugar with 2 tablespoons of coconut blossom sugar - but you can also cook the rice pudding completely without sugar.
 I usually use almond drink instead of cow's milk.

 After the rice pudding is ready, stir in 1 tablespoon of almond butter and let everything cool down.

 For the pear compote, peel 2 pears and cut into small pieces.
-Boil together with 2 tablespoons of water, 2 star anise, a stick of cinnamon and vanilla for about 10 minutes.
+Cook together with 2 tablespoons of water, 2 star anise, a stick of cinnamon and vanilla for about 10 minutes.

-Then remove the spices and puree everything coarsely.
+Then remove the spices and puree everything roughly.

-Pour the rice pudding into dessert glasses and serve with pear compote and chopped almonds.
+Pour rice pudding into dessert glasses and serve with pear compote and chopped almonds.